Siege of Warsaw (1939): Initial clashes

 The field fortifications were constructed mostly to the west of the city limits.
 Gradually, the forces of General Walerian Czuma were reinforced with volunteers composed of mostly civilians, including women and children, as well as rearguard troops and units withdrawing from the front.
 On the morning of September 8, the suburbs of Grójec, Radziejowice, Nadarzyn, Raszyn and Piaseczno were captured by forces of German XVI Panzer Corps.
 At exactly 5pm the forces of the German 4th Panzer Division attempted an assault on Warsaw's western borough of Ochota.
 The assault was repulsed and the German forces suffered heavy casualties with many Panzer I and Panzer II tanks lost.
-The following day, the 4th Panzer Division was reinforced with artillery and motorised infantry, and began another assault towards Ochota and Wola.
+The following day, the 4th Panzer Division was reinforced with artillery and Motorized infantry, and began another assault towards Ochota and Wola.
 The well-placed Polish 75 mm anti-tank guns firing at point-blank range, and the barricades erected on main streets, successfully managed to repel all initiated assaults and unexpected attacks.

 One of the barricades erected at the crossing of Opaczewska and Grójecka streets was defended by the 4th company of the 40th "Children of Lwów" Regiment.
 After the war a monument was built on the spot to commemorate the battle.
 On several occasions lack of armament had to be made up for by ingenuity.
 One of the streets leading towards the city center was covered with turpentine from a nearby factory.
 When the German tanks approached, the liquid was ignited and the tanks were destroyed without a single shot fired.

 The German forces suffered heavy casualties and had to retreat westward to help thwart the Bzura River counter-offensive.
 The 4th Panzer Division alone lost approximately 80 tanks out of the approximately 220 that took part in the assault.